CANS Advisory Group delivered input on the Conceptual Design of our new, shared hilltop campus!

 Greg Otis from AIA facilitated the event.

 Click here to read the results / outcomes from the event.
 We accepted feedback on these results / outcomes through end of November 2017.

 Fourth Step: CANS Advisory Group delivers community input to CPS Facilities

 The CANS Advisory Group delivered all input received to CPS Facilities during late January 2018.
 The CPS Facilities staff has put together a design team.
 This group will meet as many times as is necessary to prepare a conceptual master plan that makes this public campus truly exceptional and practical.
 The conceptual designs were shared in various formats & iterations during the first half of 2019 including two separate presentations to the community council in Clifton.

 Fifth Steps and Beyond

 CPS will continue to communicate with our community as maintenance continues and development begins on outside grounds.
-Redesign and then renovation of the interior of the old Clifton School building will begin during the Fall of 2018.
+Redesign and then renovation of the interior of the old Clifton School building started during the Fall of 2018.
 CANS Advisory Group members have met multiple times with CPS Facilities and Administration members to provide input to the building interior design layout and look.